philemonnwanne/blackbox/docs/Deployment.md

 ## Start the Frontend Client

-Create a `.env` file in the `frontend` folder and provide the follwoing environment variable.
+Create a `.env` file in the `frontend` folder and provide the following environment variable.

 ```env
 VITE_BACKEND_URL="http://127.0.0.1:4000/api"